exkludera/cs2-gangs/README.md

 > **changes**
 > * renamed everything to gangs instead of guilds
 > * removed modes, only supports [cs2-store](https://github.com/schwarper/cs2-store)
-> * more skills: gravity, speed, armor & damage
+> * more skills: gravity, speed, armor, damage & chat
 > * added gang clantags
 > * made gang leader able to kick members
 > * option to only allow Terrorists to use gangs